Run the 3CX PBX Configuration Tool

 You will be asked the following questions:

 - You will be asked whether you are creating a new installation of 3CX or whether you wish to restore an existing configuration.
 If it’s a new install, select 1, if you have a backup of a previous version or other installation to restore, select 2.
-See upgrading from a previous version.
+Option.
+See also upgrading from a previous version.

 - Enter your license key.
 If you already own a 3CX license, copy and paste the key here, unless you are restoring a backup, in which case the key will be restored automatically.
 If you don’t own a license, copy and paste the free PBX edition license key that was sent to you by e-mail.
 Check your spam folder if you can’t find it.
 You can have the email resent here.
 IMPORTANT: Partners & Customers that already have commercial/NFR license keys should use their existing key during installation.
 Don’t use a license key twice, as your old install will be invalidated.